settlemint/solidity-token-erc20/README.md

    - **Hardhat - Deploy to Local Network**: Deploys contracts to a local network.
    - **Hardhat - Deploy to Platform Network**: Deploys contracts to the specified platform network.
    - **The Graph - Build & Deploy**: Builds and deploys the subgraph.

+Alternatively, you can use the IDE terminal and deploy your contract using common commands from [Hardhat](https://hardhat.org/ignition/docs/guides/deploy) or [Foundry](https://book.getfoundry.sh/forge/deploying).

 ### Learn More about Foundry and Hardhat